Mason32NZ/UtilitySharp/README.md

 * Find the nth index of a substing.
 * Check if two numbers are equal 'enough'.

 and so much more!
-Find more information in the [wiki](https://github.com/Mason32NZ/UtilitySharp/wiki/Table-of-Contents).
+Find out more information in the [wiki](https://github.com/Mason32NZ/UtilitySharp/wiki/Table-of-Contents).

 UtilitySharp is also on NuGet and can be found [here](https://www.nuget.org/packages/UtilitySharp/).